NCATS-Gamma/robokop/README.md

 ### Prerequisites

 Robokop requires docker, docker-compose and Node.js.
 These must be installed and configured correctly.
 For additional install notes for CentOS 7.
 See [here](./doc/centos_installation.md).
+For installation on Windows, please refer to the section on [Windows installation](#windows)

 ### Docker-Compose Files